jadref/buffer_bci/c/audio2ft/README.txt

 When called with only the device argument, the application will use localhost with port 1972 as the default settings.
-Audio data will be captured at a sampling rate of 44100 Hz, but down sampling can be enabled in the configuration file config.txt (must be in the same directory), where you can select channels and attach labels.
+Audio data will be captured at a sampling rate of 44100 Hz, but down sampling can be enabled in the configuration file audio.cfg (must be in the same directory), where you can select channels and attach labels.
 For more information, please refer to example_config.txt.